Oaxaca City: Economy and tourism

-Notable sites
+Landmarks

 Plaza de la Constitución (Zócalo)

 The Plaza de la Constitución, or Zócalo, was planned out in 1529 by Juan Peláez de Berrio.
-During the entire colonial period this plaza was never paved, nor had sidewalks, only a marble fountain that was placed here in 1739.
-This was removed in 1857 to put in the bandstand and trees were planted.
-In 1881, the vegetation here was rearranged and in 1885, a statue of Benito Juárez was added.
-It was remodeled again in 1901 and a new Art Nouveau bandstand installed.
+Throughout the colonial period, this plaza was never paved or had sidewalks; it had only a marble fountain installed here in 1739.
+This was removed in 1857 to make way for the bandstand, and trees were planted.
+In 1881, the vegetation here was rearranged, and in 1885, a statue of Benito Juárez was added.
+It was remodeled again in 1901, and a new Art Nouveau bandstand was installed.
 Fountains of green stone with capricious figures were installed in 1967.
 The bandstand in the center hosts the State Musical Band, La Marimba and other groups.

-The plaza is surrounded by various arcades.
+Various arcades surround the plaza.
 On the south side of the plaza are the Portales de Ex-Palacio de Gobierno, which was vacated by the government in 2005 and then reopened as a museum called "Museo del Palacio 'Espacio de Diversidad'" Other arcades include the "Portal de Mercadores" on the eastern side, "Portal de Claverias" on the north side and the "Portal del Señor" on the west side.

 The State Government Palace is located on the main square.
-This site used to be the Portal de la Alhóndiga (warehouse) and in front of the palace is the Benito Juárez Market.
+This site used to be the Portal de la Alhóndiga (warehouse), and in front of the palace is the Benito Juárez Market.
 The original palace was inaugurated in 1728, on the wedding day of the prince and princess of Spain and Portugal.
 The architectural style was Gothic.
-The building currently on this site was begun in 1832, inaugurated in 1870 but was not completed until 1887.
-The inside contains murals reflecting Oaxaca's history from the pre-Hispanic era, the colonial era and post-Independence.
+The building on this site was begun in 1832, inaugurated in 1870, and completed in 1887.
+The inside contains murals depicting Oaxaca's history from the pre-Hispanic era, the colonial era, and the post-Independence period.
 Most of these were painted by Arturo García Bustos in the 1980s.

-The Federal Palace is located across from the cathedral and used to be the site of the old Archbishiop's Palace until 1902.
-Its architecture is "neo-Mixtec" reflecting the nationalism of the early 20th century and the reverence in which the Mixtec-Zapotec culture has been held in more recent times.
+The Federal Palace is located across from the cathedral and was the site of the old Archbishop's Palace until 1902.
+Its architecture is "neo-Mixtec," reflecting the nationalism of the early 20th century and the reverence for the Mixtec-Zapotec culture held in more recent times.
 The architectural elements copy a number of those from Mitla and Monte Albán.

 Northwest of the Zócalo is the Alameda de León, a garden area that is essentially an annex of the main square.
 In 1576, viceroy Martín Enríquez de Almanza set aside two city blocks on which to build the city government offices, but they were never built here.
-One of the blocks was sold and the other became a market.
+One of the blocks was sold, and the other became a market.
 Antonio de León, governor of the state of Oaxaca, lived in front of this market and decided to turn it into a park in the 1840s, making it a small replica of the Alameda Central in Mexico City.
 In 1885, a statue of León was added.